MSc/Postgraduate Diploma/Postgraduate Certificate Nuclear Medicine

 How to apply

-If you wish to study individual modules from the course (or have previously completed modules from the course and wish to resume your studies) please apply via our Continuing Professional Development Unit.
+You can study individual nuclear medicine modules from this course if you are interested in continuing professional development (or have previously completed modules from the course and wish to resume your studies).

-If you are a current intermittent student wishing to return to the course please contact the Student Administration Team.
+If you are a current intermittent student wishing to return to the course please email the Student Administration Team at HLS.SAT@uwe.ac.uk.

 If you would like advice or guidance on the most appropriate route please contact the Programme Manager before submitting your application.